z1w/z1w.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year CS PhD student at the University of Wisconsin-Madison.
-My research stems from formalizing computational phonomena of neural networks.
+I am a final-year CS PhD student at the University of Wisconsin-Madison, advised by [Somesh Jha](https://pages.cs.wisc.edu/~jha/).
+In the past, I was advised by [Ben Liblit](https://pages.cs.wisc.edu/~liblit/).
+I am affliated with the fantasitic [MadPL](https://madpl.cs.wisc.edu/) group.

+My research is at the intersection of programming languages and deep learning.
+It stems from formalizing the computational phonomena in deep learning, with an emphasis on analyzing the variational properties of neural networks currently.

+I studied mathematics and philosophy at the University of Illinois at Urbana Champaign.
+I also completed a master degree in computer science at the Courant Institute, New York University, before moving to Madison.
+My research style is greatly influenced by Immanuel Kant and the classical Göttingen school of mathematicians.

 Publications
 ======